mlabs-haskell/plutus-simple-model/README.md

 txBoxValue :: TxBox a -> Value
 ```

-It has everything that TxOut has but also we have our typed datum.
+It has everything that TxOut has, but also we have our typed datum.
 There are functions that provide typical script usage.

 We can just spend boxes as scripts: